justnonamenoname/lifeticle/readme.txt

 The Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff makes several parallels to the lifeticle theory:
 1) Consciousness is not located in neurons.
 2) The second method of generating qualia.
-3) A solution to the problem of pointwise binding (further details below)
+3) A solution to the problem of pointwise binding (further details in connection between qualia and the brain)
-4) A solution to the problem of the speed of time (further details below)
+4) A solution to the problem of the speed of time (further details in connection between qualia and the brain)

 CEMI Theory

 The electromagnetic CEMI theory makes certain correspondences/similarities with the lifeticle theory:
 1) Consciousness is not located in neurons.
 2) The 3rd method of generating qualia.
-3) The similarity of the informational transition from a point with a radius to a circle (further details below)
+3) The similarity of the informational transition from a point with a radius to a circle (further details in connection between qualia and the brain)
 4) Reverse influence - the effect of the EM field on neurons.

 Fundamentality